Xetibo/ReSet-Doc/sections/projects.typ

   cell("\u{2713}", bold: true, width: 30pt),
   cell("Ease of Use", bold: true, width: 90pt), cell(
-    [The user interface of the gnome control center follows best practices.
+    [The user interface of the Gnome control center follows best practices.
 It has consistent design, naming makes sense and accessibility is taken into account.],
     cell_align: left,
     bold: false,